Privacy Policy

 8.1 General information

-Our website uses cookies and similar technologies (e.g. local storage, session storage, pixels, tracking codes) to provide certain functions, evaluate usage and operate our website from a technical perspective.
-Cookies are small text files that are stored on your device and do not contain any malicious programs or viruses.
+Our website uses cookies and similar technologies (e.g. local storage, session storage, pixels, tracking codes) to provide certain functions, analyse usage and technically operate our service.
+Cookies are small text files stored on your device and do not contain any harmful programmes or viruses.

-We distinguish between technically necessary cookies and cookies that require consent (§ 25 TDDDG and Art.
-6 GDPR).
+We distinguish between technically necessary cookies and those for which consent is required (Section 25 TDDDG and Article 6 GDPR).

 8.2 Types of cookies and technologies